+Annie's Dig Diary April 20: day forty-two Today was our first day back on site since we left at the end of March.
+There has been no rain so all that exposed clay is well and truly baked now.
+The sun is shining but there is a chill in the wind reminding us that summer is not here just yet!
+Our original plan was to get the machine back in and open more of Trench I (the building that is possibly a church or possibly a refectory), but we did not finish Trench 5, which was due to become our spoil heap, last time so we had to continue with that.

 Today was our first day back on site since we left at the end of March.
 There has been no rain so all that exposed clay is well and truly baked now.
 The sun is shining but there is a chill in the wind reminding us that summer is not here just yet!

-The team are doing a sterling job at excavating the tough ground.
+April 21: day forty-three The team are doing a sterling job at excavating the tough ground.
 Features in Trench 5 are taking shape.
-One of the main features is a courtyard surface, that went through a number of interpretations, but seems to be no more complicated than a much repaired trackway; repairs being made with broken tile, animal bone, cobbles, and other_well, rubbish.
+One of the main features is a courtyard surface, that went through a number of interpretations, but seems to be no more complicated than a much repaired trackway; repairs being made with broken tile, animal bone, cobbles, and other...well, rubbish.
 The volunteers working on this feature have done an excellent job in seriously hard conditions.
-Further down the trench the team ere working on a feature and there well because the bacement of the second s on a few enigmatic features which will hopefully become clear over the weekend
+Further down the trench the team are working on a few enigmatic features which will hopefully become clear over the weekend.